King of Avalon has been extended with Heroes. This guides describes this new functionality.

 If you have Hero Fragments you are never going to use anymore (e.g. green hero fragments of heroes you have already upgraded to 3 Stars, or purple fragments you never plan to use), you can sell them to get credits in the Spirit Altar store and the Crucible in the Alchemist Corner.
 I prefer the Spirit Altar store as I feel you get quite a lot (3750 coins for a purple fragment), and you can buy various things for it.
 In the Alchemist Corner it is very limited what you can spend it on, and I the rates are not favorable.

 Before deciding to sell, especially the purple heroes, you might want to check if there is an alliance mate that wants to trade with you, this will always be better than having to sell and buy fragments with your credits.
-Drawback is that for the best purple heroes you can only give one fragment a day by trading.
+Drawback is that for the best purple heroes you can only give one fragment a day by trading (and you even need to have VIP on to be able to do so!).

 For a while I assumed that all heroes would be available via Sealed Epic Hero Fragments, but this is actually not the case.
 You can only get Sir Bedivere, Sir Balin, Sir Lamorak, Sir Tor, Sir Gawain, Sir Gareth, Elyan the White, Morgause and Iseult the Fair.
 These are probably the original heroes, which means you cannot get the recently released Tristan, Sir Kay, Sir Baudwin and Elaine of Garlot, but also not Sir Lionel, Sir Agravain and Hellawes, who were already available for long time.
 Especially Sir Agravain is a popular choice for players, but if you are a non/low spender, perhaps Sir Lamorak is the better choice for that slot.